aryanndhir/HackerEarth-Pet-Adoption/README.md

 9. Created a Heatmap to see the correlation amongst all the features

-10. Finally used LGBM classifier to train the data and create the predictions and get F1 score of 90.50%
+10. Finally used LGBM classifier to train the data and create the predictions and got a F1 score of 90.50%

 ## Credits